 The mood to snack can strike whenever, wherever.
 Suddenly that bag of sugary junk food from the vending machine sounds too good to resist.
 But before you grab that bag of fake sugar, high fructose corn syrup, and red number 5, consider your options!
-There are many healthy snack alternatives that are just as good as junk food, but not as bad on your body
+There are many healthy snack alternatives that are just as good as junk food, but not as bad on your body that can satisfy your sweet tooth.

 In this article, you’ll learn the benefits of healthy eating, different snack options to choose from, and how to choose a snack that is both healthy and tasty!